Fuji vs. Fuji’s FUJINON XF 23mm F/1.4 Review

 Expect some softness in the corners at the widest apertures.
 Things tighten up in all but the extreme corners up by f/2.8, and the whole frame is very good by f/4.

 One thing to note, the XF 23mm F/1.4 seems to have one of the fastest diffraction drop-offs of any Fuji prime.
 Between f/8 and f/11 the lens loses more sharpness than I find acceptable.
-Typically I’m comfortable shooting through the f/11 on Fuji lenses, but I would need a really good reason to go beyond f/8 when shooting RAFs.
+Typically I’m comfortable shooting through to f/11 on Fuji lenses, but I would need a really good reason to go much beyond f/8 when shooting RAFs with this lens.
 With JPEGs, Fuji sharpens images up in camera uncannily well.
 So well you might think about adjusting the sharpness setting down, lest you end up with halos around high contrast areas.

 Distortion is so minimal, I had to double check that I had turned my lens profile off.
 This is one lens where Fuji’s in-camera correction can relax a little.

-Pronounced wide open in RAFs, but largely corrected in JPEGs, and negligible stopped down a couple times.
+Pronounced when shooting wide open in RAFs, but largely corrected in JPEGs, and negligible stopped down a couple times.